bobbrowning/sudsjs/README.md

 To go straight to the administration area:  http://localhost:3000/admin.
 You will be asked to log in.
 The demonstration user with wide powers is demo@demo.demo password demo.

 Alternative logins are
-* gladys@demo.demo password: demo, permission: purchasing;
+* gladys@loman.demo password: demo, permission: Purchasing;
-* howard@demo.com password demo, permission: General manager
+* howard@wagner.demo password demo, permission: General manager
-* willy@demo.com password demo, permission: sales
+* willy@loman.demo password demo, permission: Sales

+To set up your own superuser,
+1. Register a new user (click on Register in the Guest user page)
+1. Change the superuser email  address in the suds.js config file (see below) to the email address of the new user
+1. Now you can create other users.

+To set up back office users click on Register.
+Then edit the user to set the permission in the security section.
+Note that you only have access to the security section if you are superuser or have admin permission.

 # Stop and start the application: